GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/02-theming.md

 :::

 #### Themes for Activities
-In the SDK there are also some activities: `AttachmentMediaActivity`, `AttachmentActivity` and `AttachmentGalleryActivity`.
-To customize those activities, it is necessary to override the activity in your manisfest:
+SDK contains following activities: `AttachmentMediaActivity`, `AttachmentActivity` and `AttachmentGalleryActivity`.
+You can customize them by overriding the activity with custom `theme` in your manisfest:

 **AndroidManifest.xml**